waffleio/waffle.io-takeout/INSTALL.md

 To complete a restore, you will need to do the following steps to restore your existing Waffle data including projects, cards, etc.

-Once the Replicated restore was successful and the application has been started, you will need to run:
+Once the Replicated restore was successful and the application has been started, you will need to run the following to get a list of the running containers:

 ```bash
 sudo docker ps
 ```

-to get a list of the running containers.
 Find the CONTAINER ID of the container using the image name `takeout-mongo`.
 Once you have that id, run the following command to get access to that container:

 ```bash
 sudo docker exec -it <CONTAINER ID> /bin/bash
 ```

-Once in the container, you will need to connect to the database using the mongo shell.
+In the container, you will need to connect to the database using the mongo shell.

 ```bash
 mongo
 ```

-Once in the mongo shell, you will need to drop the `waffle-takeout` database.
+In the mongo shell, you will need to drop the `waffle-takeout` database.

 ```bash
 use waffle-takeout